top of page

 • With a school, church, or sports group

-• With a guardian who is not a legal parent
+• With a non-parent guardian

 • With friends or another family